cncf/k8s-conformance/reviewing.md

 3. Verify that the Conformance Version is the current or previous version of Kubernetes.

-4. Look at `version.txt`.
-Verify that the `major.minor` component of the `server` version exactly matches the Conformance Version.
+4. Look at `e2e.log`.
+Verify that the `major.minor` component of the `kube-apiserver version:` log exactly matches the Conformance Version.

-5. Look at `version.txt`.
-Verify that the `major.minor` component of the `client` version (which represents the Kubernetes version of the e2e tests that were run) is equal to or greater than the Conformance Version.

-6. Verify that the last line of `e2e.log` says "SUCCESS! -- `N` Passed | 0
+5. Verify that the last line of `e2e.log` says "SUCCESS! -- `N` Passed | 0
 Failed | 0 Pending | `M` Skipped PASS".
 The exact value of `N` and `M` don't matter as long as we see `0 Failed | 0 Pending`.